-Whilst we know achieving the grades we are all capable of is very important, we also know that Sixth Form isn't just about getting the qualifications needed to take the next steps towards our chosen careers (whether that be to university, a career or an apprenticeship).
-The culture of our Sixth Form is such that there are so many enriching opportunities for us to develop other skills too such as: The Duke of Edinburgh Award, Mental Health First Aid accreditation and the prestigious Ivy House Leadership award.
+Whilst we know achieving the grades we are all capable of is very important, we also know that Sixth Form isn't just about getting the qualifications needed to take the next steps towards our chosen careers (whether that be to university or to do an apprenticeship).
+The culture of our Sixth Form is such that there are so many enriching opportunities for us to develop other skills too such as: The Duke of Edinburgh Gold Award, Mental Health First Aid accreditation and a dedicated Enrichment Sixth Form programme.
 There are a huge range of leadership possibilities too.
 These are all part of a wider package that aims to 'develop the individual' which we know has really helped us in our applications to posts beyond Year 13.